CameronK24/react-i-ii-review/state.md

 Discuss these questions as a group

 7. Could your `Student` component be refactored into a functional component?
-Why or why not?
+Why or why not? no, because we need state

 8. What are the pros and cons of using a class method for an event handler vs. using an arrow function inline?
+      Pros: Don't have to bind a function when using an arrow function
+      Cons: Depending on the amount or complexity of the codebase, using arrow functions could make things less readable at first glance.

 9. The render() method is called every time a component's state is updated.
 For a text input, that means the render method is called for every keypress.
 Why isn't this bad for performance?
+      Just because render runs doesn't mean the whole DOM (or even part of it) is being rerendered